 Why Trust Us

-Dr. Jessie Sanders has worked as an aquatics-only, pet fish veterinarian for more than ten years, and has encountered countless goldfish tank setups.
+Dr. Jessie Sanders has worked as an aquatics-only, pet fish veterinarian for more than 10 years, and has encountered countless goldfish tank setups.
 While there are many ways to correctly put together an aquarium tank, when it comes to goldfish, space is key.
 Extra dilution makes their messy world so much easier to manage.
-I instruct all my clients to give their goldfish as much space as possible to ensure they live long and healthy lives.
+She instructs all her clients to give their goldfish as much space as possible to ensure they live long and healthy lives.